Sumeet Grover

 Supervision Training

-I am currently enrolled on an advanced training in supervision, at the Institute for Group Analysis (IGA), London, with a psychodynamic orientation.
+I am pursuing an advanced training in supervision, at the Institute for Group Analysis (IGA), London, with a psychodynamic orientation.
 I will be writing a qualifying paper at the end of my training, and by seeking supervision with me, you understand that I will be writing about our work by fully anonymising any details about you or your clients to respect everyone’s privacy.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.